 Vermont families are struggling to pay for child care.
 Middle-income families with two parents and two young children are spending 28–40% of their income on child care—that’s more than the average family spends on food, housing or transportation.

 In fact, the average cost of child care for a family in Vermont is over $20,000 a year—more than the cost of full-time, in-state tuition at a Vermont State College.

-The affordability challenge forces parents to make tough choices: Should they keep the jobs they need to make ends meet when nearly all of their paycheck goes to child care?
-Should they take on extra work to pay for child care and miss out on time with their family?
+The affordability challenge forces parents to make tough choices: Should they keep the jobs they need to make ends meet when nearly all of their paychecks go to child care?
+Should they take on extra work to pay for child care and miss out on time with their families?
 Or should they quit their jobs to avoid paying for child care and struggle to pay other bills due to the loss of income?

 Unaffordable for Providers

 Child care is a hard profession to sustain.
 That's because the average annual income for a child care worker in Vermont is only $24,850—often without benefits.
 This is $6,000 LESS than what Vermont’s Joint Fiscal Office says is a livable annual income.